-Amanda works primarily with Senior Leaders in Education, the Arts, and private and voluntary sectors, helping them to lead with confidence, celebrating as well as broadening their competence, however challenging the circumstances they find themselves in.
+Amanda, who is an accredited Senior Practitioner with the European Mentoring and Coaching Council (EMCC), works primarily with Senior Leaders in Education, the Arts, and private and voluntary sectors, helping them to lead with confidence, celebrating as well as broadening their competence, however challenging the circumstances they find themselves in.
 She also enjoys working with younger people at the early stages of their careers.

 Her coaching approach is one of partnership, providing both challenge and support, whilst bringing her demonstrable experience to help her clients learn more about themselves, understand better their concerns and how best to overcome them.
 In addition, to executive/senior management workplace issues, interview coaching is one of her particular areas of interest, as are life-balance quandaries.
 Her sessions are relaxed, even fun, and a positive and creative experience.
 For her, the aim is to bring a fresh, objective perspective, and to explore different options, so that people can maximise their potential, overcoming the problems that matter to them, however unique or momentous they may feel at the time.